 - ¾ cup heavy cream

-Pour milk into medium saucepan.
-Split vanilla bean carefully, and scrape seeds into milk using a paring knife or butter knife.
+- Pour milk into medium saucepan.
+Scrape vanilla bean seeds into milk using a paring knife or butter knife.

-Heat the milk mixture until it is almost boiling.
+- Heat mixture on medium low until it is almost boiling.

-Slowly pour the milk mixture into the egg mixture, stirring continually with a wooden spoon so you don't cook the eggs.
+- Slowly pour milk mixture into the egg mixture, stirring continually with a wooden spoon.

-Pour the mixture back into the medium saucepan and heat on low, stirring with a wooden spoon until the vanilla sauce has thickened slightly.
+- Pour the mixture into medium saucepan and heat on low, stirring with a wooden spoon until the vanilla sauce has thickened slightly.
 Remove from heat and set aside.